LegoBatmanFan/NorthwindsVersion001/README.md

 ___

 #### Purpose of this project
 To learn/understand SQL by creating a version of the Northwinds database.
+DatabaseSchema.pdf contains the schema for my version of the database.

 [back to top](#legobatmanfan-version-of-the-northwinds-database)